Why Does Cocaine Cause Sleepiness?

 There are also ways that long-term crack cocaine abuse can cause intense chronic tiredness.
 The two main long-term effects of crack cocaine that can make you tired are withdrawal and sleep deprivation.

 Withdrawal from crack cocaine happens when a regular user stops taking the drug.
-One of the symptoms of withdrawal from crack is fatigue.
+One of the symptoms of withdrawal from the crack is fatigue.
 The tiredness you feel during cocaine or crack withdrawal is your body’s way of trying to return to a state of balance after spending so much time in a stimulated state.

 Because it is a stimulant, crack cocaine makes you feel very alert and awake.
 People who abuse this drug sometimes take it almost constantly, only stopping when they run out or need to sleep for a few hours.
 Over the course of weeks or months, this can cause a huge lack of sleep.